datalogism/SciLEx/README.md

 ![Scilex](img/projectLogoScilex.png)
 # Scilex

-The SciLEx (Science Literature Exploration) project is a basic python toolbox made for :
+The SciLEx (Science Literature Exploration) project is a basic python scriptbox made for :
 * Request and run API crawler related to a research field
 * Managing / Parsing / Deduplicating the collected papers
 * Consolidate and Enrich a benchmark